unixzii/zed/docs/src/languages/ruby.md

 ## Setting up `ruby-lsp`

-You can pass Ruby LSP configuration to `initialization_options`, e.g.
+Ruby LSP uses pull-based diagnostics which Zed doesn't support yet.
+We can tell Zed to disable it by adding the following to your `settings.json`:

 ```json
 {